Mahmudur Rahman: Objectives

+Activities

+On 10 September 2023, a cultural vigil was organised by the South Asian Policy Initiative (SAPI) and Global Voice for Humanity to commemorate the United Nations International Day of the Victims of Enforced Disappearance (August 30).
+The event was held at Campbelltown Civic Hall and featured the testimonies of families of victims of enforced disappearances in Bangladesh, including Tahsina Rushdi Luna, the wife of a prominent disappeared leader of the Bangladesh Nationalist Party (BNP) Ilias Ali, and Tahera Tasneem, sister of Barrister Mir Ahmad Bin Quasem.
+Other notable speakers included SAPI chairman Mahmudur Rahman and Pinaki Bhattacharya, an exiled Bangladeshi political analyst.

+Earlier in 2022, SAPI organised a campaign and rally in front of the NSW parliament house on occasion of International Day of Victims of Enforced Disappearance, in presence of First Nation Representatives, and lead speaker senator David Shoebridge, a leader of the Australian Greens.

+On 26 June 2023, SAPI organised a webinar to mark the United Nations' International Day in Support of Victims of Torture, which featured a keynote speech titled "Standing up for the victims of torture" by Mohammad Ashrafuzzaman, a prominent human rights defender and Program Coordinator at the Asian Legal Resources Centre.

+In October 2023, SAPI published a report titled "Bangladesh Awami League: A Case Study of its Militant Politics and Crimes Against Humanity," which documented the extensive history of violent political crimes committed through direct involvement of affiliated organizations, individual leaders and policymakers associated with ruling political party Bangladesh Awami League.
+In December 2023, SAPI released a video documentary on Awami League corruption titled "Thieves of Dhaka."

 Legal disputes

 On 2 October 2009, Amar Desh reported that the Bangladesh Telecommunication Regulatory Commission had hired Indian employees, and that their presence threatened state security.
 The BTRC sued the paper for defamation on 28 October, noting that the Indian nationals had been appointed by the United Nations, rather than the commission.

-In January 2010, the energy minister, Tawfik-e-Elahi Chowdhury, sued Amar Desh for defamation over a December 2009 article alleging that he and Sajeeb Wazed Joy Hasina, the son of Prime Minister Sheikh Hasina, had received bribes from Chevron Corporation to secure contracts in Bangladesh.
+In January 2010, the energy minister, Tawfiq-e-Elahi Chowdhury, sued Amar Desh for defamation over a December 2009 article alleging that he and Sajeeb Wazed Joy Hasina, the son of Prime Minister Sheikh Hasina, had received bribes from Chevron Corporation to secure contracts in Bangladesh.
 Three days after the story was published, the reporter was physically attacked by unknown persons.
 Also in response to the article on Hasina and Chowdhury, Awami League members had already filed 24 defamation charges against Amar Desh before the energy minister did.

-Reporters Without Borders reported that on 1 June 2010, the government sent more than 100 police to arrest Rahman and close down the paper's printing press.
+Reporters Without Borders reported that on 1 June 2010, the government sent more than 100 police to arrest Mahmudur Rahman and close down the paper's printing press.
 National media also carried news of the paper's shutdown and editors' arrest.
-According to Reporters without Borders, Mohammad Hasmat Ali, publisher of Amar Desh, the previous day had been taken by the National Security Intelligence (NSI), interrogated, and forced to sign two blank pieces of paper.
+According to Reporters without Borders, Mohammad Hasmat Ali, publisher of Amar Desh, the previous day had been taken by the National Security Intelligence, interrogated, and forced to sign two blank pieces of paper.
 NSI agents later filled these in with the following statements: